AlwaysSany/visual-prompt-builder/README.md

 - TypeScript strict mode enabled.

 ## Roadmap
+- Add authentication for different users prompt isolation.
+- Intergrate LLM APIs to directly interact based on generated text prompt.
+- Add load balancer and make it scalable for handling large request volume.
+- Add caching to provide frequently used prompt.
+- Add bookmark feature for favorite prompt.
+- Add share prompt feature.
+- Upload files for conext enhancement along with visual prompt element.
+- Add chat UI and backend to integrate 3rd party LLMs and APIs
-- Drag-and-drop form builder (see docs.md)
+- Drag-and-drop form builder if some advanced elements needed (see docs.md)
-- Backend integration for cloud persistence (optional)
+- Backend integration for prompt persistence.
 - Export to YAML and other formats

 ---